Cajabamba, Peru: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. Be careful to find the correct kind.
-A lot of adapters currently being sold are just plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A and C. Make sure to choose the necessary type.
+The majority of adapters currently being sold are just plug changers and expect your devices to adjust the voltage themselves.
 If your devices can't do that they could burn up.
-This one is sufficent for most areas.
+This one should be sufficient for most locations.

 Airplane phone mount